Photo: Joli Rumi · CC BY-SA 4.0

-Okonomiyaki (Japanese Savory Pancake)
+Okonomiyaki (Savory Pancake)

 Finely shredded cabbage folded into a light batter, topped with pork belly and griddled into a fluffy Japanese savory pancake.
 Finished with okonomiyaki sauce, mayonnaise, and a flurry of dancing bonito flakes — the Osaka street-stall classic at home.